One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 1. NiftyDesk — Real-Time Market Intelligence

 What it does: NiftyDesk is a market intelligence platform purpose-built for NIFTY 50 derivatives traders.
-It runs six analytical engines simultaneously — covering options flow, Greek exposure mapping, futures basis analysis, breadth monitoring, regime detection, and volatility classification — and synthesizes their outputs into a unified view of what the market is doing right now.
+Analytical engines cover options flow, Greek exposure mapping, futures basis analysis, breadth monitoring, regime detection, and volatility classification — and the outputs synthesize into the NiftyDesk Score, a single live directional call for each trading session.

 Key strengths:

-- Multi-engine synthesis — the platform connects signals across options, futures, breadth, and volatility rather than presenting them in isolation
+• Multi-engine synthesis — signals across options, futures, breadth, and volatility are connected rather than presented in isolation

-- AI-powered market briefs that update throughout the session with multi-day context
+• AI-powered market context updated through the session with multi-day memory

-- Trade Journal that automatically tags every trade with market regime, confluence score, and breadth reading (Pro tier)
+• Trade Journal that automatically tags every trade with market regime, confluence score, and breadth reading

-- Alert Engine with custom multi-signal trigger conditions and a Scanner for finding setups where multiple engines align (Premium tier)
+• Alert Engine with custom multi-signal trigger conditions

 Limitations: NiftyDesk is built specifically for NIFTY 50 and its derivatives.
 Traders who need multi-instrument coverage across commodities, forex, or global equities will need additional tools.
-The Strategy Builder, while capable, does not yet offer paper trading or the depth of scenario analysis found in platforms that have focused exclusively on strategy construction for years.
+The Strategy Builder, while capable, does not yet offer the depth of scenario analysis found in platforms that have focused exclusively on strategy construction for years.
+Order execution happens with your existing broker, not inside NiftyDesk.

 2. Sensibull — Options Strategy Builder